grafana/grafana/docs/sources/alerting/monitor/_index.md

 #### alertmanager_cluster_reconnections_failed_total

 This metric is a counter that shows you the number of failed peer connection attempts.
-In most cases you will want to use the `rate` function to understand how often reconnections fail as this may be indicative of an issue or instability in your network.
+In most cases you should use the `rate` function to understand how often reconnections fail as this may be indicative of an issue or instability in your network.